Hessian of the natural Hermitian form on twistor spaces: Twistor spaces of -dimensional anti-self dual Riemannian manifolds

 \subsection{Computations of $d\wb$ and $d'\wb$}

-The results of this part are well know and can be found for example in~\cite{barto}.
-Let $\wb=\G(\J\cdot,\cdot)$ be the metric form on the twistor space $\T$.
-Its exterior derivative is given by the following \begin{prop} The exterior derivative $d\wb$ of the metric form $\wb$ on the twistor space $\T$ of an anti-self dual Riemannian $4$-manifold $(M,g)$ vanishes on pure directional (i.e. horizontal or vertical) vectors except when evaluated on two horizontal vectors and one vertical vector.
+Let $\wb=\G(\J\cdot,\cdot)$ be the Hermitian form on the twistor space~$\T$.
+Its exterior derivative is given by the following \begin{prop} The exterior derivative $d\wb$ of the Hermitian form $\wb$ on the twistor space $\T$ of an anti-self dual Riemannian $4$-manifold $(M,g)$ vanishes on pure directional (i.e. horizontal or vertical) vectors except when evaluated on two horizontal vectors and one vertical vector.
 More precisely then,

 \end{prop}